 WDFC is particularly keen to attract as many COACH and ASSOCIATE members as possible from the families of our PLAYERS.

 What if one of our players has a good friend or relative who would like to come along and support them 'physically'?

 WDFC: If it was something that happened every so often they could come along to training and help but could not take part in any official games.

-If it was something they wanted to do every week we would probably welcome them as an associate on the understanding that we would be using them from a helping out /support position not as a player although they may well take part in all aspects of a training session and training game Opportunities would become available to them after 12 months dependant on age etc to enter into a coaching position or some other supprot role.
-They may have to undergo Criminal Records Bureau checks.
+If it was something they wanted to do every week we would probably welcome them as an associate on the understanding that we would be using them from a helping out /support position not as a player although they may well take part in all aspects of a training session and training game Opportunities would become available to them after 12 months dependant on age etc to enter into a coaching position or some other support role.
+They will be required to undergo Disclosure and Barring Service (DBS) checks.

 What if a young person with no disability turns up to one of our training sessions and wants to be involved?

 WDFC: We would need to clearly explain the basis of our club to them and that the rules we abide by, in particular, a non-disabled person could not qualify to play in competitive games.
 However, we would want to uphold principles of inclusion , good role models and barrier breaking down between fully able and less/disabled people and at the discretion of the club may well allow individuals who want to be involved, who uphold our constitutions etc to take part in training sessions on a short term basis.
 After some time they could progress to becoming an associate or coach.

 Can any adult join as an Associate or Coach?

 WDFC: We would be pleased to welcome anyone to our team providing they are able to produce at least 2 character references and be willing to undergo CRB checks.
 There are other rules applied under the FA code of conduct and if the person passes the simple rules, then we would allow them to join in all our activities.